fredkozlowski/fredkozlowski.github.io/_posts/2023-12-14-book-reviews.markdown

 Wrong place, wrong time for me.
 I needed this book about 3 years ago.
 Fortunately I think I’ve made big progress in removing creative blocks in my life and I found this book to be retreading familiar territory for me.

 I have, however, found incredible value in morning pages (the idea of which comes from this book).
-I recommend trying it for a week. https://tim.blog/2015/01/15/morning-pages/ https://austinkleon.com/2020/12/07/morning-pages-and-variations/
+I recommend trying it for a week.
+[An explanation from Tim Ferris.](https://tim.blog/2015/01/15/morning-pages/) [Another from Austin Kleon.](https://austinkleon.com/2020/12/07/morning-pages-and-variations/)

 In my experience it’s been part to do list, part solo therapy, part insight generator.
 I dismissed the claims of it generating creativity before I tried it but I’m happy to say I’m wrong.
 By writing your stream of thought you can finally free your working memory up and begin to abstract on the rumination.
 Rather than think the same thoughts repeatedly, putting them down on paper externalized them so I could grasp them better - put them into context so I could exit the thought loop and productively continue.